SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-breakpointalternate-particle-solutions.markdown

 There are also some videos showing Robins effects in action, he does talk a bit fast and does not explain some of the finer points but that is not hard to pick up from his code.

-&nbsp;

-I will look into maybe implementing this in the WP7 update and compare the performance between the two implementations (although, looking at his code, I suspect that this procedural way for generating effects may be quicker, if the phone can handle it), but first I need to finish up my current set of posts (yes nice and shiny but I’ll put it down for a bit.&nbsp; oooooh Shiny)
+I will look into maybe implementing this in the WP7 update and compare the performance between the two implementations (although, looking at his code, I suspect that this procedural way for generating effects may be quicker, if the phone can handle it), but first I need to finish up my current set of posts (yes nice and shiny but I’ll put it down for a bit.  oooooh Shiny)

 Robin has also created a SWF (flash for the acronym unaware) to XNA importer, which allows you to use Flash assets in XNA games, also including using Box2D for 2D physics, all interesting stuff!!

-&nbsp;

 * * *

-&nbsp;

 ### More from the Trenches